shanekhw/shanekhw.github.io/projects.md

 ![Experiment](https://www.dropbox.com/s/ff0ps2mojtno1a7/Experiment.jpg?raw=1)

 SAW units can be joined together as a rotor hub, looking rather like a flower.
 In this configuration, they can collaboratively work together, achieving better resilience as tough wind conditions.
 At a desired altitude, the units can exit the collaborated form, splitting to individual units and continuing their trajectory towards each respective landing locations.
-To achieve this, a unique de-centralized separation mechanism is designed, the separation manoeuvre is first simulated and then verified in an
+To achieve this, a unique de-centralized separation mechanism is designed, the separation manoeuvre is first simulated and then verified in a special experiment setup.
+More details can be found in -

+ - [Dynamics and control of a collaborative and separating descent of samara autorotating wings](https://doi.org/10.1109/LRA.2019.2924837) in _IEEE Robotics and Automation Letters, Vol 4(3), 3067-3074, 2019._

 ### 3. Solar-cell Wings

 ![SolarSAW](https://www.dropbox.com/s/1gh7we69kz39be1/SolarSAW.JPG?raw=1)

+Once SAW lands at a designated place, the payload sensor can begin collecting its data.
+T

 ### 4. Optimized Glide Slope and Diving Mode